Control AI Email Autonomy as a Policy, Not a Prompt

 Approval queue handles high-volume gracefully

 In gated_send mode, agents can generate hundreds of pending sends without blocking.
-Reviewers process the queue in batches via list_pending and decide_email.
+Reviewers process the queue in batches via GET /v1/oversight/pending and POST /v1/oversight/decide.
 Approved messages are delivered in the order they were queued, maintaining thread coherence even after delayed approval.

 Separate modes per mailbox, per agent